 The Reynolds Gallery closed their 2011 calendar with Expose: A student juried exhibition.
 Open to all enrolled Pacific students, this juried competition ran from November 30 through December 14, 2011.
 Two students were announced as recipients of cash prizes for their work.
 Paige Logsdon was awarded for her painting Past, Present and Future and Eric Koester for his short video, Escape to the Universe.

 In Dialogue with Ansel Adams

-The Reynolds Gallery's previous juried competition was In Dialogue with Ansel Adams.
-This show was conceived in conjunction with the world premiere of Ansel Adams: America, a new piece for orchestra by Pacific alumnus Dave Brubeck and his son, Chris Brubeck.
+The Reynolds Gallery's juried exhibition, In Dialogue with Ansel Adams, was conceived in conjunction with the world premiere of Ansel Adams: America, a new piece for orchestra by Pacific alumnus Dave Brubeck and his son, Chris Brubeck.
 Over 40 artists submitted work; ten were chosen for the show.
 From March 2- April 10, 2009, photography by Nan Brown, Jack Davis, Jane Delaney, Ursula Esser, Susan Hartzell, Terry Nathan, Chris Schiller, John Smith, and the team of Mark Klett and Byron Wolfe hung in the gallery alongside Ansel Adams prints generously loaned to the gallery by Adams's granddaughter, Alison Jaques.